Health (HLTH)

 HLTH 45300 Supervised Research (NLA)

 Empirical research on a health topic selected in consultation with instructor.
 A written report is required.
-Course may be repeated for up to Prerequisites: At least three courses in health; permission of instructor and department chair.
+Course may be repeated for up to 6 credits.
+Prerequisites: At least three courses in health; permission of instructor and department chair.
 (F-S,Y)

 1-3 Credits